dut09/inverse_cad/README.md

 ```
 >>> load sofa.nef3
 ```
-will overwrite the current polyhedron with the one defined in `sofa.nef3`.
+will overwrite the polyhedron in the canvas-so-far with the one defined in `sofa.nef3`.

 The `save` command can take as input either a `.nef3` or `.off` file.
 For example, you can do
 ```